 As soon as the ship enters the port of Santorini, a revitalizing air blows, deleting all the meanings that ravage your mind, welcoming you to the ultimate island of love!

 I spent 1 week in the whole Santorini and it was as incredible as you’d expect.
-This Greek island was made famous by its natural beauty and the incredible sunsets.
+This Greek island was made famous for its natural beauty and incredible sunsets.

 Thira is the capital of the island.
 It is the heart of the island.

 During summer, it’s densely populated, with traffic from motorbikes, cars, and pedestrians mashing together in a chaotic flow.
-A few residents informed me that during July and August is Chaos!
+A few residents informed me that July and August are Chaos!

 Coming here during May we were very lucky as it is considered the low season and it was very comfortable to go around.
-We stayed in the Village of Karterados, a small one just 20 minutes walk from Thira centre.
+We stayed in the village of Karterados, a small one just 20 minutes walk from Thira center.
 We were staying was at a Villa with an en suite bathroom, AC, good WiFi for the grand total of $30/night (Villa Pelekanos)